 Should I Continue Having Sex With My Spouse?

 You should not engage in sex with your spouse if you are considering separation or divorce.
 Having sex after you learn of infidelity is the same as forgiving the infidelity, and it prevents you from utilizing that conduct as a basis for the divorce.
 The legal term is condonation.
 It means you condone – that is, you forgive your spouse’s conduct.
 So if you have sex after you know of the infidelity, your spouse can rightfully say he or she was forgiven, even if you never say a word about it.
 In court, one sexual act can negate months or years of cheating.

 Do I Confront My Spouse Immediately?

 Do not mention your discovery.
-Speak with a family law attorney first.
+Speak with an attorney first.
 I tell anyone who is considering a divorce to speak with an attorney before you speak with your spouse.
 An attorney will talk to you about your options, help you strategize your next step, and educate you on gathering necessary financial documents to protect yourself in the event of a divorce.
 Knowledge is power and you should begin from a position of strength.